MJ Melendez Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA across all MLB pitching staffs (4.46).
+- The Nationals have the 21st-ranked team ERA among all MLB pitching staffs (4.57).

-- The Nationals rank 19th in baseball in home runs surrendered (61 total, 1.2 per game).
+- Nationals pitchers combine to rank 19th in baseball in home runs allowed (63 total, 1.2 per game).

-- In his last time out on Saturday, the lefty threw six innings against the Detroit Tigers, giving up two earned runs while surrendering six hits.
+- In his most recent appearance on Sunday, the right-hander threw five innings against the Detroit Tigers, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.